 San Miguel de Allende is practically bursting with colour and charm.
-We have been lucky enough to visit this area quite a few times as it is where our new Refried Beans are made and fell in love with the picture postcard sights!
+We have been lucky enough to visit this area quite a few times and we fell in love with the picture-postcard sights!
 In our Guide to San Miguel de Allende we share some insight into the area, why you should visit and when, and our top recommendations for the best things to do, where to stay and where to eat.

 Why Visit San Miguel de Allende?

 San Miguel de Allende is a world heritage site for its exceptional charm, uniqueness and historical significance.
 Full of colonial architecture, cobblestone streets, art galleries and innovative restaurants, it won’t disappoint.
 In fact, Travel+Leisure named it one of the best cities in the world.
 You better hurry because this once well-kept secret is out!